ale627/ale627.github.io/trading.md

 ## The original option
 *Goldman holds a lot of General Motors in its Blue Chip ETF.
-Tesla Motors is founded and poses a significant threat to `$GM`.
+Tesla Motors is founded and poses a significant threat to $GM.
-Goldman wants to reduce exposure to `$GM` downside.
+Goldman wants to reduce exposure to $GM downside.
 Goldman's can't liquidate the stake.*

-*His buddy Silverman is a big `$GM` bull.
+*His buddy Silverman is a big $GM bull.
-So Goldman says to Silverman, "I'll give you a dime now for the right to sell you a `$GM` share at today's price until the new year".
+So Goldman says to Silverman, "I'll give you a dime now for the right to sell you a $GM share at today's price until the new year".
-Sounds good to Silverman, (who doesn't think `$GM` is going down) so he writes a contract and sells it to Goldman.*
+Sounds good to Silverman, (who doesn't think $GM is going down) so he writes a contract and sells it to Goldman.*

-If `$GM` tanks, Goldman could offload his `$GM` shares to Silverman at the higher price from several months ago.
+If $GM tanks, Goldman could offload his $GM shares to Silverman at the higher price from several months ago.
-If `$GM` price goes up or doesn't move, the option will go to zero.
+If $GM price goes up or doesn't move, the option will go to zero.

 That's a put.